-Starting in 2004, Bryan Pierce became the first Executive Director of the Northwoods Land Trust.
+Starting in 2004 through July 8, 2019, Bryan served as the first Executive Director of the Northwoods Land Trust.
 Pierce formerly worked with the University of Wisconsin-Extension for eleven years as a tenured faculty serving as Community Resource Development Agent in Vilas and Oneida Counties.
 Prior to UWEX, he worked at a variety of nature and environmental education centers in Wisconsin and Iowa.
 Pierce has a Master’s degree in natural resource management with emphasis in environmental education from the University of Wisconsin-Stevens Point.
 His Bachelor’s degree in zoology was from UW-Madison.

 Pierce served as the founding President of NWLT in 2001, and recruited the original Board of Directors.
 Bryan and his wife Gail Gilson-Pierce have lived in the Eagle River area for 25 years.
 Gail worked at Trees For Tomorrow Natural Resources Education Center for 17 years before becoming a partner in “Wooly Lady”, a hand dyed wool fabrics business.
 The Pierces live on 11 acres adjacent to the Blackjack Springs Wilderness Area of the Nicolet National Forest.

 Kari Kirschbaum, Land Protection Coordinator